Twinblade-i/mousefollow/Readme.md

 - Press "F9", then click and drag to draw a box around the preview area, or press "Esc" to cancel.
 - Press "R Alt" to display laser pointer, and press "R Alt" again to hide.
 - The laser pointer size can be adjusted within the dialog box, with a precision of 0.1 and a range 0.5 ~ 5.
 - It can be minimized to sidebar and continue running in the background.
+Or use the "Exit" button to stop running.
 - A customized pointer icon can be achieved by placing an `.ico` or `.png` file in the directory where the program or Python script is located.
 Recommended size is 46×46 pixels.